Hi-na-2004/SheSafehelp/PROJECT_SUMMARY.md

-# 🎉 SheSafe - Project Summary
+# 🎉 SafeCircle - Project Summary

 ## ✅ What Has Been Created